AaronRanAn/UCSD_Hadoop/Week 4_2/readme.md

 ## Assignment 2: Joining data with streaming in Python

+This is the second assignment for week 4.

 In Lesson 2 of the Introduction to Map/Reduce module the Join task was described.

 In this assignment, first you are given a Python mapper and reducer to perform the Join described in the video (3rd video of lesson).